saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#languagecodeenum">LanguageCodeEnum</a>!</td>
 <td>

-A language code to return the translation for.
+A language code to return the translation for sale.

 </td>
 </tr>